aleasoluciones/simpleamqp/README.md

  * Reconnect when no messages received in a configurable amount of time (to detect some kind of connection problems at NATED networks where the NATED connection expires)

 ## Tests
-To run the integration tests, make sure you have RabbitMQ running on any host, export the environment variable AMQP_URL=amqp://host/ and run go test -tags integration.
+To run the integration tests, make sure you have RabbitMQ running on any host, export the environment variable AMQP_URL=amqp://host/ and run **go test -tags integration**.
 TravisCI will also run the integration tests.